neon-fish/cass/README.md

 Use one of the following placeholders (they are equivalent): `<clipboard>`, `[clipboard]`, or `{clipboard}`

-An example is shown below, including the original prompt, the expanded confirmation of the input prompt including the clipboard contents, and the response:
+An example is shown below, including the original prompt, the expanded confirmation of the input prompt including the clipboard contents, and the response (additional line breaks added for readability):

 ```
     $ cass "what's wrong with this function: <clipboard>"

-    > What's wrong with this typescript function: /** Convert a time of day in milliseconds to a 24-hour string */
+    > What's wrong with this typescript function: /** Convert a time of day in
+    milliseconds to a 24-hour string */
     export function millisTo24Hour(millis: number): string {
         let secs = millis / 1000;
         let mins = secs / 60;